-How to look, dress, and feel your best at an interview: Tips for Teens
+How to Look, Dress, and Feel Your Best in an Interview: Tips for Teens

 First impressions matter!
-While the most important thing about any job interview is communicating why you would be a great employee at a company or organization, being prepared and appropriately dressed is also important.
+While the most important thing about any job interview is communicating why you would be a great employee at a company, being prepared and appropriately dressed is also important.
 Professionalism is a key skill to prepare for a job or internship interview and can oftentimes set you apart from other candidates.
-Before you head out to your next interview, take a couple of minutes to review these simple tips on how to look, dress, and feel your best at your next job interview!
+Before you head out to your next job interview, take a couple of minutes to review these simple tips on how to look, dress, and feel your best!

-It’s important to recognize that professionalism and “looking professional” was built on white, male-dominant standards.
-Research shows that conventional professionalism can lead to Black and Brown employees not feeling like they belong in the workplace - and can lead to real consequences like being passed over for a job offer, promotion, or raise.
+It’s important to recognize that professionalism and “looking professional” were built on white, male-dominant standards.
+Research shows that conventional professionalism can lead Black and Brown employees to feel like they don't belong in the workplace - and can lead to real consequences like being passed over for a job offer, promotion, or raise.

 While we recognize these standards are detrimental to showing your authentic self in the workplace, we also recognize that we’re unable to shift this common perspective on our own.
-We want to give you these tips to help you set you up for success in our current world, with the hope that "professionalism" is redefined in the future.
+We want to give you these tips to set you up for success in our current world with the hope that "professionalism" is redefined in the future.

 From the neck up

 - Make sure your hair is neatly styled.
 This includes facial hair.

 - Depending on the job, keep your makeup minimal.